Aziz Abdul Naji

 Abdul Aziz Naji is an Algerian citizen who was held without charges in the United States Guantanamo Bay detention camp in Cuba.

 His Guantanamo Internment Serial Number was 744.

 American intelligence analysts report that he was born on May 4, 1975, in Batna, Algeria.

 Naji arrived at Guantanamo on August 5, 2002, and was repatriated to Algeria, against his will, in July 2010.

 The Obama administration transferred Abdul Aziz Naji to Algeria in July 2010.
 Naji argued that he would face a high risk to be tortured in Algeria when he would be forced to return to that country but he lost his case before the Supreme Court.
 Human Rights Watch has heavily criticized the Obama administration for their decision.

 On July 25, 2010, he was indicted by the government of Algeria and placed under judicial supervision though it is not known what he had been charged with or what the supervision entailed.

 Background

 Abdul Aziz Naji asserts he was in Pakistan as an aid worker, performing zakat—charitable work.

 He described losing a leg to a land mine while performing charitable service near embattled Kashmir.

-He lost his leg prior to al Qaeda's attack on the USA, and spent a year in medical rehabilitation in Pakistan.
+He lost his leg prior to al Qaeda's attack on the US, and spent a year in medical rehabilitation in Pakistan.

 His capture came shortly after his release from the hospital during a trip to Peshawar, where he was to meet a marriage broker.

-Clearance by Obama Administration's Guantanamo Review Task Force
+Clearance by Obama administration's Guantanamo Review Task Force

 No charges have ever been brought against Mr. Naji by the US government.

-On May 20, 2009, he was cleared for transfer by the Guantanamo Review Task Force established by President Obama’s Executive Order of January 22, 2009.
+On May 20, 2009, he was cleared for transfer by the Guantanamo Review Task Force established by President Obama's Executive Order of January 22, 2009.